 The wide expanse of Snettisham’s beach.

 Oddly for East Anglia, Snettisham is renowned for its sunsets, as it points west, towards The Wash.
-The beach is a couple of miles outside the village and feels peaceful and remote.
+The beach can be found a couple of miles outside the village and feels peaceful and remote.
 Its location makes it virtually deserted in winter, with nothing to disturb the tranquility of the area, other than the sounds of the curlew, wader, swarms of geese and many other migrant species.
 TV programs, including BBC’s Autumn Watch, are frequent visitors.
 There’s also a very popular bird reserve at the end of the beach.
 This is a very beautiful place.

 Marcus’ enjoyment of the beach, through an affinity for wildlife.